thundercore/developers-portal/docs-en/migrate-to-thunder.md

 ## Yup, that's it

 No need to rewrite your smart contracts or change any of your infrastructure code, you should be good to go!
-If you are having any problems, post in our [Discord](https://discordapp.com/invite/5EbxXfw) for direct access to, and immediate help from, some of our developers.
+If you are facing any problems, post it in our [Discord](https://discordapp.com/invite/5EbxXfw) for direct access to, and immediate help from, some of our developers.